 They offer an Extra Pair of Hands service for disabled children to guide and support your visit.
 Only available in term time and must be booked 2 weeks in advance.
 You can try this service for free once.
 They also run regular Saturday and holiday clubs, check events page for details.
 General admission costs to the museum and annual pass information can be found here.
 For more details ring 01422 330 069.

 The also have a visual story to help you prepare for your visit.

-Our Visual Story can help you prepare for your visit.
+Our Access Guide can help you prepare for your visit.